onaraighl/hydroDynInstability/sTPLS/README.md

 The choice of file is selected in the main part of the code (main_spsrj_LES.f90 and main_spsrj_LES_restart.f90) - search for "Get relaxation values for SRJ scheme"

+# Postprocessing the results

+The code is configured to output 3D datafiles every 1000 iterations.
+These can be postprocessed for the purpose of generating turbulence statistics.
+Sample postprocessing codes are included in the [postprocessing directory](https://github.com/onaraighl/hydroDynInstability/tree/main/sTPLS/postProcess).